yousefelassal/quote-cron/README.md

 > The greatest pleasure I know is to do a good action by stealth, and to have it found out by accident.

 > Applause is a receipt, not a bill.

+> I am building a fire, and everyday I train, I add more fuel.
+At just the right moment, I light the match.